Skip to main content

 These are Eastern Europe’s top seven hidden gems, spanning mountains, lakes, medieval cities, and lively capitals.

-For many travelers, the words “Eastern Europe” likely bring to mind a few specific places.
-Prague, definitely.
-Budapest, probably.
-Warsaw and Kraków, maybe.
+For many travelers, the words “Eastern Europe” likely bring to mind a few specific ideas.
+Maybe crossing the Charles Bridge on a trip to Prague or exploring Buda Castle on a tour of Budapest—perhaps even visiting Warsaw to stroll through the Old Town or Market Square.
 But beyond the region’s well-trodden cities are a few underexplored destinations with rich history, culture, and natural landscapes that make them worth visiting.

 1. High Tatras Mountains, Slovakia

 Plus, there’s so much traditional architecture to marvel at.
-“Surrounding the mountains are castles and villages with painted Goral houses and churches fully constructed out of timber,” Tom said.
-Check out the colorful, three-room wooden houses in the tiny village of Zdiar, or visit Kezmarok to tour its UNESCO-listed wooden church in the shadow of Tatras’ pointed peaks.
+“Surrounding the mountains are castles and villages with painted Goral houses and churches fully constructed out of timber,” said Tom.
+When you visit the region on one of our Slovakia tours, check out the colorful, three-room wooden houses in the tiny village of Zdiar, or visit Kezmarok to tour its UNESCO-listed wooden church in the shadow of Tatras’ pointed peaks.

-Hidden gem of the High Tatras Mountains: Keep your eye out for the Tatra chamois, a highly endangered, goat-like animal with curved horns and a striped face.
+Hidden gem of the High Tatras Mountains: In both Slovakia and Poland, an area encompassing a portion of the High Tatras Mountains is designated High Tatras National Park, the oldest national park in Slovakia.
+It’s a biodiverse place home to many rare and protected species, like Eurasian lynx, Tatra marmots, and golden eagles.
+Keep your eye out for the Tatra chamois, a highly endangered, goat-like animal with curved horns and a striped face.

 2. Masurian Lake District, Poland

-Hidden gem of the Masurian Lake District: Take a tour of Wolf’s Lair, the decaying complex of concrete bunkers hidden deep in the forest that served as Hitler’s primary headquarters during World War II.
+Hidden gem of the Masurian Lake District: Before you depart the region on our Poland & the Baltics Adventure: Warsaw to Tallinn tour, take a tour of Wolf’s Lair, the decaying complex of concrete bunkers hidden deep in the forest that served as Hitler’s primary headquarters during World War II.

 3. Tokaj wine region, Hungary